Since 1985, Louis Liebenberg witnessed the steep decline in indigenous tracking skills in southern Africa.

 Since that time, the certification system has become an international standard for wildlife tracking skills in an increasing number of countries.

-This includes 20 Master Tracker certificates.
-Seven of them have passed away, but we know that there are more master trackers in the Kalahari who have not yet been evaluated.
+This includes 32 Master Tracker certificates.
+Eight of them have passed away, but we know that there are more master trackers in the Kalahari and other indigenous hunter-gatherer communities who have not yet been evaluated.